API Monetisation Models an Strategies

 Description: The API charges the users for every transaction done through the API.

-Benefits: It directly associates the revenue generation of the API provider to the business success of the user, which is mutually beneficial.
+Benefits: It directly associates the revenue generation of the API provider with the business success of the user, which is mutually beneficial.

 Description: The revenues that come through the API are split between the API provider and the developer.